 The buyer organizations, Buyer organization 1, Buyer organization 2, can purchase products from Store 1.
 However, Buyer organization 1 gets the pricing in the Price List 1 and Buyer organization 2 gets the pricing in the Price List 2.

-The account for Buyer organization 1 has three sub-accounts, such as Sub-Account 1, Sub-Account 2 ,and Sub-Account 3.
-In this example, each associates in sub-account can purchase products from Store 1.
-However, each sub-account gets the account-specific pricing corresponding to that account.
+The account for Buyer organization 1 has three sub-accounts, such as Sub-Account 1, Sub-Account 2 ,and sub-Account 3.
+In this example, each sub-account can purchase products from Store 1.
+However, each sub-account gets the account specific pricing corresponding to that account.
 Sub-Account 1 gets the pricing in the Price List 1, Sub-Account 2 gets the pricing in the Price List 2, and Sub-Account 3 gets the pricing in the Price List 3.

 The following workflow describes how Elastic Path Commerce Manager and Account Management services operate together: